-Power BI Timeline is a custom visual that we need to download from the web to use, this is not a default visual available to use.
-Timeline visual is a kind of slicer we can use it to select multiple ranges of data values and see specific period visuals.
-Timeline visual can accept only “Date” values and anything other than date values cannot be applied to this slicer.
+Power BI Timeline is a custom visual that we need to download from the web to use.
+This is not a default visual available to use.
+Timeline visual is a kind of slicer.
+We can use it to select multiple ranges of data values and see specific period visuals.
+Timeline visuals can accept only “Date” values, and anything other than date values cannot be applied to this slicer.

 How to Import Timeline Visual to Power BI?

-Since Timeline visual is not built-in visual to use we need to import from the market place.
+Since Timeline visual is not a built-in visual to use, we need to import from the market place.
 Click on the below link first.

 Source: Power BI Timeline Slicer

-Hit Continue button in the next window this will take you to “Download Page” and click on “Download for Power BI”.
+Hit the Continue button in the next window.
+This will take you to “Download Page” and click on “Download for Power BI.”
 This Power BI custom visual file will get downloaded to your computer folder.

-Now open Power BI file, under visualization click on “Import From File”.
+Now open the Power BI file, under visualization, click on “Import From File.”

 4.5 (521 ratings) 6 Online Courses | 29+ Hours | Verifiable Certificate of Completion | Lifetime Access

 Now it will ask you to choose the downloaded file from the computer hard disk.
-Go to respective file directory and choose the file.
-After selecting the file hit on “Open” button.
+Go to the respective file directory and choose the file.
+After selecting the file, hit on the “Open” button.

-Now you should see this visual under visualization list.
+Now you should see this visual under the visualization list.

 Create Timeline Slicer in Power BI

-To work with Power BI Timeline visual slicer we need “Date” values with associated data.
-Below is the historical stock price for the past two years of one of the prestigious bank in India.
+To work with Power BI Timeline visual slicer, we need “Date” values with associated data.
+Below is the historical stock price for the past two years of one of the prestigious banks in India.